 - Curriculum plan for junior and senior year

-- Agreement to apply to MUSE as a rising junior and participate if the application is awarded.
+- Agreement to apply to PI approved summer research activity and to participate if the application is awarded.

 Deliverables by students in research track: